3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 Why is this so?

-For one reason alone: the melody.
+For one reason and one reason only: the melody.

-And memory, never forget, is depth of processing.
+Never forget: memory is depth of processing.

 “All knowledge is but remembrance,” wrote Cicero.